 Figure 2.
-The South African map (Council for Scientific and Industrial Research (CSIR) Satellite Applications Centre), and the Eastern Cape Province map showing the study areas.
+The South African map (Council for Scientific and Industrial Research (CSIR) Satellite Applications Centre) and the Eastern Cape Province map showing the study areas.
 Source: [48].

 3.2.
 Sampling Procedure, Sample Size, and Data Collection

 This study employed a cross-sectional research design based on a survey conducted in the Eastern Cape Province.
 A detailed sampling framework was developed to ensure a comprehensive representation of the study area, considering factors such as cropping patterns, agricultural activities, the proportion of cultivated land, and climate variations across different agroecological districts.
 These districts were deliberately selected to reflect various climate conditions and cropping systems.
 Data were collected using a multistratified random sampling method targeting small-scale crop farmers.
 Initially, three district municipalities (OR Tambo, Amatole, and Chris Hani) were selected based on the presence of active small-scale crop farmers and relevant climatic and agroecological factors.
 Subsequently, four wards were randomly chosen from each district.
 In the second phase, a stratified random sampling technique was applied, categorizing small-scale farmers into three strata: Stratum 1 for crop farmers, Stratum 2 for vegetable farmers, and Stratum 3 for livestock farmers.
 In the final phase, 67 farmers from each district were randomly interviewed, culminating in a total of 200 small-scale crop farmers participating in the data collection process.